-'Othello' to pizzagate: How social media misinformation plays out its role like a Shakespearean tragedy
+'Othello' to pizzagate: How social media misinformation plays out like a Shakespearean tragedy

 The lawsuit claims companies like Meta, Reddit and 4Chan “profit from the racist, antisemitic and violent material displayed on their platforms in order to maximize user engagement.”
 However, the platforms say they are instead merely message boards containing third-party content and should not be held liable for what others post.